 The property does not contain and is not located adjacent to any active or ephemeral drainages.
-Additionally, there are no debris-flow source areas upslope of the property, and the property is on a consistent slope downhill to the southwest.
+Additionally, there are no debris-flow source areas upslope of the property, and the property is on and near the top of a ridge with a consistent slope downhill to the south-southwest.
 Given these conditions, the debris-flow and flooding hazard associated with the property is considered to be low.